AlArgente/BasicTopicModelic/README.md

 Also I try to explore the correct number of topics that fits better with the problem.

-In the future, I will include the topic distribution across documents.
+The topic distribution across the documents need to be fixed to work as it's supposed.